SDineshKumar1304/Search_Engine_Movie_Subtitles/README.txt

 You can use 'num' to get more details about each subtitle by going to the following link: https://www.opensubtitles.org/en/subtitles/{num}
 **Replace {num} with Unique Subtitle ID.

+Functionalities:
+- Query: "avatar"

+This query will search for subtitles containing the word "avatar."
+You can adjust the query to search for different keywords or phrases based on your interests or specific topics you're looking for.
+Feel free to modify the query as needed!

+UI :